 Contract and grant payments receivable - Contract and grant payments receivable are reported at the amount management expects to collect on balances outstanding at year-end.
 Management's policy regarding write-offs of receivable balances is to review historical payments and forecasted collectability in order to determine if an allowance is necessary.
-Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be insignificant, and thus no allowance has been recorded at December 31, 2023 and 2022.
+Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be insignificant, and thus no allowance has been recorded at December 31, 2024 and 2023.

-Property and equipment - Property and equipment in excess of \$5,000 with useful lives of more than one year are capitalized and recorded at cost or fair value on the date of the donation.
+Property and equipment - Property and equipment in excess of \$10,000 in 2024 and \$5,000 in 2023 with useful lives of more than one year are capitalized and recorded at cost or fair value on the date of the donation.
 Depreciation is computed using straight-line and accelerated methods over the estimated useful life of the assets ranging from 5 to 39 years.
 Maintenance and repairs are charged to current operations as incurred and major improvements and replacements of property and equipment are capitalized.

 Accounting for long-lived assets - The Organization periodically reviews the recorded value of its long-lived assets.
 Such assets are generally evaluated for impairment based on the estimated fair value of long-lived assets.
 In the event that the carrying value of long-lived assets exceeds the estimated fair value, the assets would be written down to fair value.
-No adjustments due to impairment of long-lived assets were recorded by the Organization at December 31, 2023 and 2022, as management of the Organization is of the opinion that fair value is in excess of the carrying value.
+No adjustments due to impairment of long-lived assets were recorded by the Organization at December 31, 2024 and 2023, as management of the Organization is of the opinion that fair value is in excess of the carrying value.

-Revenue and revenue recognition - A portion of the Organization's revenue is derived from costreimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
+Revenue and revenue recognition - A portion of the Organization's revenue is derived from cost-reimbursable federal and state contracts and grants, which are conditioned upon certain performance requirements and/or the incurrence of allowable qualifying expenses.
 Amounts received are recognized as revenue when the Organization has incurred expenditures in compliance with specific contract or grant provisions.
-The Organization has recorded deferred revenue totaling \$15,066 and \$28,145, respectively, which represents cash received for cost-reimbursable grants that have not been recognized at December 31, 2023 and 2022 because qualifying expenditures have not yet been incurred.
+The Organization has recorded deferred revenue totaling \$22,844 and \$15,066, respectively, which represents cash received for cost-reimbursable grants that has not been recognized at December 31, 2024 and 2023 because qualifying expenditures have not yet been incurred.
 Private grants and contributions received are recorded as with or without donor restrictions, depending on the existence or nature of donor restrictions and are recorded in the period made.
 All unconditional contributions and donations received are available for general use unless specifically restricted by the donor.
 Unconditional promises to be received in the following year are recorded at their net realizable value.
 Unconditional promises to be received over more than one year are reported at the present value of their net realizable value, using risk-free interest rates applicable to the years in which the promises are to be received.
-Conditional promises to give - that is, those with a measurement performance obligation or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.
+Conditional promises to give - that is, those with a measurable performance obligation or other barrier and a right of return - are not recognized until the conditions on which they depend have been met.